music-encoding/guidelines/_guidelines-dev/02-shared/01-sharedstructuralelements/01-shareddocumentelements.md

 {% include desc elem="meiCorpus" %}

-{% include link elem="meiCorpus" %} contains an {% include link elem="meiHead" %} element describing a collection of related MEI-encoded texts – known as a corpus – and an {% include link elem="mei" %} element for each text.
+{% include link elem="meiCorpus" %} contains a {% include link elem="meiHead" %} element describing a collection of related MEI-encoded texts – known as a corpus – and an {% include link elem="mei" %} element for each text.
 Further information regarding the organization and encoding of music corpora is given in chapter {% include link id="corpus" %}.

 The below example shows the basic structure of an MEI file with {% include link elem="meiCorpus" %} as root element.
 Please be aware that this example still does not represent a valid MEI file: